 With the excessive use of OTT apps in Nepal, telecom operators are facing a big loss here.
-Apps like Viber, IMO, Facebook messenger, WhatsApp and more are broadly categorized as OTT which we will explain below.
+Apps like Viber, IMO, Facebook Messenger, WhatsApp and more are broadly categorized as OTT which we will explain below.
 These apps enable you to make free calls to people anywhere using the internet.

-The government owned telco, Nepal Telecom alone makes 2 billion and 127 million loss in the last years revenue sheet.
-Ntc claims the loss is basically due to these free calls and messaging from OTT.
+The government-owned telco, Nepal Telecom alone makes 2 billion and 127 million loss in the last year’s revenue sheet.
+NTC claims the loss is basically due to these free calls and messaging from OTT.
 The total revenue is more or less the same as the revenue from data browsing has balanced the loss.
 Last annual, Ntc had a revenue of around 40 billion.

 Biggest loss shows in the private telco, Ncell’s revenue sheet.
 The loss for the last fiscal year amounts to around Rs 4 billion.
-Although the international calls are made less due to these apps, Ncell’s revenue increases by 1 billion to 57 billion and 720 million.
+Although international calls are made less due to these apps, Ncell’s revenue increases by 1 billion to 57 billion and 720 million.
 It is due to their huge surge in revenues from data service alone.

 What are OTT apps and its impact in Nepal?

 Till now, telcos in developing countries have more revenues from voice than data.
-Nepal also has similar nature of revenue share for voice and data.
-It is not only the international calls that is hampered, but some of the domestic calls are also being decreased due to these apps.
+Nepal also has a similar nature of revenue share for voice and data.
+It is not only the international calls that are hampered, but some of the domestic calls are also being decreased due to these apps.
 Using free WiFi and OTT enables you to make free calls or even using cellular data saves you some cost.
-Also the ease of video calls, file transfer now put the OTT apps in upper position where cellular operators cannot compete.
+Also the ease of video calls, file transfer now put the OTT apps in the upper position where cellular operators cannot compete.

-Some countries go for censorship of OTT apps permanently to save the loss or prevent from some security threats to nation.
+Some countries go for censorship of OTT apps permanently to save the loss or prevent from some security threats to the nation.
 Some countries have even blocked temporarily in the wake of some disaster or threats from big protests /

 Nepal Telecom (NTC) also has its own OTT app called NTPro that lets you call for free in the OTT to OTT.
 It is also cheap to call to Ntc phones from anywhere using the app and internet.
-As the availability is only for Ntc GSM postpaid users and they have frequent problems, this basic app alone cannot tackle the internationally acclaimed apps like Viber, Whatsapp.
+As the availability is only for NTC GSM postpaid users and they have frequent problems, this basic app alone cannot tackle the internationally acclaimed apps like Viber, Whatsapp.

-Please comment what sort of services do you want if any local OTT apps would provide such.
+Please comment on what sort of services do you want if any local OTT apps would provide such.